Canadian Imperial Bank of Commerce (NYSE:CM) Receives $70.40 Average PT from Analysts

 Canadian Imperial Bank of Commerce Increases Dividend

 The firm also recently announced a quarterly dividend, which will be paid on Friday, July 28th.
-Investors of record on Wednesday, June 28th will be issued a dividend of $0.642 per share.
-This is a boost from Canadian Imperial Bank of Commerce’s previous quarterly dividend of $0.64.
+Investors of record on Wednesday, June 28th will be given a dividend of $0.642 per share.
 The ex-dividend date is Tuesday, June 27th.
+This is an increase from Canadian Imperial Bank of Commerce’s previous quarterly dividend of $0.64.
 This represents a $2.57 annualized dividend and a yield of 6.00%.
-Canadian Imperial Bank of Commerce’s dividend payout ratio is presently 62.88%.
+Canadian Imperial Bank of Commerce’s dividend payout ratio (DPR) is currently 62.88%.

 Canadian Imperial Bank of Commerce is a financial institution, which engages in the provision of banking and wealth management services.
 It operates through the following segments: Canadian Personal and Business Banking, Canadian Commercial Banking and Wealth Management, U.S. Commercial Banking and Wealth Management, Capital Markets, and Corporate and Other.